Based our research, these are the essential employee engagement questions for managers that we’ve found to be most effective.

 So what are the best questions to ask?

-We’ve pulled together over a year’s worth of data from over 300 questions that Know Your Company provides.
-Across 300+ different companies in 25 countries, these four questions below were the most popular.
+We’ve pulled together over a year’s worth of data from over 300 questions that Know Your Team provides.
+Across 15,000+ managers and employees in 25 countries, these four questions below were the most popular.
 We hope sharing them with you here will help you as much as they’ve helped our current customers.

 #1: Do you think the company is the right size?

 Why this question is important: Growth comes with unintended consequences.
 You’ll want to learn what those consequences are for your company.
 For example, do people still recognize each other in the hallway?
 Do people feel that the leadership team is still accessible?
 That’s something important to dig into if you’ve recently hired folks, or opened up a new set of offices.